Siddyboy/compost-therm/README.md

-# compost-therm
+# Compost Thermometer

-Project to measure Martin's compost temperature
+A project to measure Martin's compost temperature.